schoeberl/chisel-lab/lab5/README.md

 ## Test Drive the Seven-Segment Display

-The second part of the lab is your next step towards your vending machine.
+The second part of the lab is your next step toward your vending machine.
-It is described in  more detail in the **Vending Machine Specification** in GitHub.

-The circuit consist of the seven-segment decoder and the test circuit.
+The circuit consists of the seven-segment decoder and the test circuit.
 The test circuit shall drive the seven-segment display with a counter to show all possible values.
 The counter shall count at a frequency of around 2 Hz for easy following by a human.

-For a start you can connect the clock input to a button for manual clocking.
-However, the final solution shall use the 100 MHz clock and additional hardware is needed to produce the 2 Hz timing.
+For a start, you can connect the clock input to a button for manual clocking.
+However, the final solution shall use the 100 MHz clock, and additional hardware is needed to produce the 2 Hz timing.

-Reuse your table from first part of the lab.
+Reuse your table from the first part of the lab.

 The test circuit shall be implemented in ```CountSevenSeg.scala```.
 You need to instantiate the ```SevenSegDecoder``` module, add your test circuit,